A $\tau-$DM relation for FRB hosts?: Results

 \subsection{Observability dependence on z and ${\rm DM_{FRB}}$}

-In the previous section we found that the observability of a $\tau-$DM$_{\rm host}$ relation is more likely when the data contains large DM$_{\rm host}$ (and corresponding $\tau$) values.
+In the previous section we found that the observability of a $\tau-$DM$_{\rm host}$ relation may be more likely when the data contains large DM$_{\rm host}$ (and corresponding $\tau$) values.
 We examine here the dependence of such a measurability on two other observables connected to DM$_{\rm host}$ to further explore this finding: a) Because the variance of DM$_{\rm cosmic}$ around the Macquart relation is a major contributor for washing out the internal $\tau-$DM$_{\rm host}$ relation, observations at (very) low redshift ($z\lesssim 0.1$), where the DM$_{\rm cosmic}$ variance is low (Figure~\ref{fig:pzdm}), may aid at detecting the relation of interest; b) Because the source redshift in a) is typically not known, one may, a priori, consider a selection based on total ${\rm DM_{FRB}}$ to obtain a similar effect.
 Specifically, the quantity of interest is the extragalactic DM and not the total DM, but in our formalism the two are just different by a constant.

-Figure~\ref{fig:zdm} illustrates the dependence of the correlation coefficient on FRB redshift for the same SNR thresholds and number of FRBs per observation as before.
+The left panel in Figure~\ref{fig:zdm} illustrates the dependence of the correlation coefficient on FRB redshift for the same SNR thresholds and number of FRBs per observation as before.
 The SNR$>10$ cases do not extend below $z=0.1$ because of the small number of data points in those subsamples.
-Overall, a slight increase of about 0.1 in correlation coefficient at low z is visible for the SNR$>0$ case, but the median values are still far from a confident detection of a correlation ($r_{\rm XY}<0.6$).

-Figure~\ref{fig:dmz} displays the correlation coefficients with respect to ${\rm DM_{FRB}}$.
+Overall, a slight increase of about 0.15 in correlation coefficient at low z is visible for the SNR$>0$ case, but the values ($r_{\rm XY}<0.6$) are still far from a robust confirmation of a correlation.
+The right panel displays the correlation coefficients with respect to ${\rm DM_{FRB}}$.
 The SNR$>0$ cases, which contain a large enough number of data points in each subset, show a reduction of $\sim 0.2 - 0.3$ in the correlation values from the largest to the smallest ${\rm DM_{FRB}}$.
 Although lower ${\rm DM_{FRB}}$ values generally correspond to lower redshifts, which as just shown above may slightly boost the detectability, these also imply that the DM$_{\rm host}$ values are (on average) reduced.
 This reduction of DM$_{\rm host}$ has a stronger effect than that of redshift and drives the decline of the correlation towards low ${\rm DM_{FRB}}$.